markopajugit/BabyMonitor/README.md

 ✅ **Input fields** - Text selection in forms
 ✅ **Auto-refresh** - Owlet data refreshes every 5 seconds (main view) and 10 seconds (history view)
 ✅ **Smooth animations** - Slide-in animations for new data

+### Long Feed Notifications (PWA)

+The app includes automatic notifications to alert you when a feeding session has lasted longer than 1 hour without an end event.

+#### How It Works

+1. **Automatic Permission Request** - On first load, the app requests notification permissions from your device
+2. **Background Monitoring** - After you grant permission, the app continuously monitors for active feeds
+3. **Smart Alerting** - When a "Feed Start" event has been active for more than 1 hour without a corresponding "Feed End", you'll receive a notification
+4. **Checks Every 5 Minutes** - The app checks feed duration every 5 minutes to minimize performance impact
+5. **One Notification Per Feed** - Only one notification per feed session, even if the feed continues beyond the threshold

+#### Notification Features

+- **Clear Alert** - Shows how long the feeding session has been active
+- **Interactive Actions** - Tap to open the app and view the timeline
+- **iPhone Support** - Notifications work when the PWA is added to home screen or running in Safari
+- **Service Worker Integration** - Uses PWA service worker for reliable background notifications

+#### Enabling Notifications

+- **First Load**: Allow notification permission when prompted
+- **Already Denied?**: You can re-enable notifications in:
+  - **iOS**: Settings > Safari > Notifications (for PWA)
+  - **Android**: Settings > Notifications > Baby Monitor

 ## Security Notes